 With more than 22,000 students attending the Jagiellonian University, Cracow is in many ways, the quintessential college town.
 During the summer, many students can be found at the university taking classes and working around the city.
 June and July are the busiest months in Cracow for cultural and music festivals, including historic and traditional religious celebrations, month-long jazz and opera festivals and numerous other theatrical and musical events happening almost daily in the market square.

-Interested in attending in 2014?
+Interested in attending in 2017?
 Want to keep in the loop?
 Sign up here to get e-mail updates and announcements.

-only did I learn a lot about comparative international law, I also discovered the beauty of the Polish culture and people.
+I had never been to Poland before and wasn’t sure what to expect.
+Not only did I learn a lot about comparative international law, I also discovered the beauty of the Polish culture and people.
 Thanks to the many memories and friendships made, I will always look back fondly upon my time in Poland.
 And I count the days until I can return again!

 - Andrea Bautista, J.D.
 2010, alumna